demorgan94/WD_Project/README.md

 Clean architecture suggests to separate the codebase into different layers which interact with each other following the *Dependency Rule*, which stands that `Source code dependencies can only point inwards`.

+*For more information refer to the original Uncle Bob post: [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)*

 Let's check the following diagram:

 ![img.png](img.png)